GeoSensorWebLab/data-transloader/lib/ontologies/README.markdown

 The Observed Property Individual matched is in the `Property` as `Air_Pressure`.
 This Individual can be referenced by properties from multiple data providers (or even the same data provider).
 It has data properties for the SensorThings API entity properties: `name`, `definition`, and `description`.
 It also MAY have an `skos:exactMatch` to link to an external ontology.

 The Unit of Measurement Individual matched is in the `Unit` namespace as `Unit:Millibar`.
 Units may have different prefixes but refer to the same "Unit" — this currently isn't normalized in the ontology.
 It also has data properties to match the SensorThings API entity: `name`, `symbol`, `definition`.
+The data property for `observationType` can be applied to the Datastream, as the units can imply a certain type of observation content (e.g. URI, double, boolean, or anything).

 ## Re-using the Ontology